Pharmacy

 Prior Authorization

-Some drugs may require prior authorization before they will be covered.
+Medications covered under the pharmacy benefit may require prior authorization before they will be covered.
 Refer to the PDL to determine which drugs need prior authorization.

 For all prior authorization decisions (standard or expedited), CareSource provides notice to the provider and member as expeditiously as the member’s health condition requires.
 Please specify if you believe the request is urgent.